Updated July 31, 2020 10:30 PM

 - Report unusual patient and staff complaints, surges in symptoms of fever, cough, or respiratory distress to the Sedgwick County Health Department at 316-660-7300.

-- Call United Way at 2-1-1 for COVID-19 testing.
+- Call the Sedgwick County Health Department at (316) 660-1022 for COVID-19 testing.
 Health care workers may be tested with no symptoms present at no cost to the individual if tested at the Sedgwick County Health Dept.

 Suggested COVID-19 Preparedness Checklist for Businesses

 Create an internal response team to review operations and coordinate response.
 Include diverse employees with different trainings and educational backgrounds, if possible.